awaistahir29/RT1_Assignmnet-02/README.md

   ### User node (second_assignment package)
 This is the user interface node which talks with the user to input the command and give the response to the user node.
+For further details, please see the comments inside the code

 ```cpp